NMitchem/Spotify-recco-engine/README.md

 ## Usage
 To use this recommendation system:
 1. Provide your Spotify API credentials in the script via a .env file.
-2. Run `fileGeneration.py` to scrape song data from some of the top playlist producers on Spotify.
+2. Run `python fileGeneration.py` to scrape song data from some of the top playlist producers on Spotify.
-3. Run `dataTransform.py` and pass in an artist to draw recommendations from.
+3. Run `python dataTransform.py artistname`to and pass in an artist to draw song recommendations from.

-## Contributing
-Contributions to improve the functionality or efficiency of the system are welcome.
-Please adhere to the project's code style and contribute via pull requests.

 ## Authors and Acknowledgment
+- This code is inspired by [a series on Medium.com](https://medium.com/@enjui.chang/enhance-your-playlists-with-machine-learning-spotify-automatic-playlist-continuation-2aae2c926e77)
-- [Your Name] - Initial work
+- [Noah Mitchem] - Code implementation
-- Acknowledgments to any contributors or inspirations.

-## License
-This project is licensed under the [LICENSE] - see the file for details.